5 Steps for Dealing with the Death of a Loved One

 4. Talk to someone, when you’re ready.

 There are many options to choose from when you’re ready to talk to someone about your journey after the loss of a loved one.
-Whether you speak to a grief therapist, a grief counselor, a support group, or even a close friend or family member, finding a safe and non-judgmental environment for talking about your grief is an important tool for healing.
+Whether you speak to a grief therapist (if experiencing complicated grief), a grief counselor, a support group, or even a close friend or family member, finding a safe and non-judgmental environment for talking about your grief is an important tool for healing.
+Speaking with a grief therapist isn't necessary (and can even cause depression) unless you're experiencing symptoms of complicated grief, so it may be a good idea to turn to support groups instead.
 It’s often the case that the feelings we have can go buried deep down for long periods of time, so talking about them can help alleviate the burden of carrying emotions, guilt, and even depression that can sometimes come with dealing with death.

 5. Connect with your loved one in meaningful ways.